mstancl/mstancl/README.md

 I also enjoy casual game development just to get a taste of something new.
 So far I've done Tetris and Asteroids, so you can see some of it in the reposotiries as well.
 For those, i use LibGDX library.

-Since I work for QA I do not only test the API's from the functional point of view but also do performance testing using JMeter.
-I will most likely want to explore this a bit more programatically to see if I can learn something new there hoping to share this with you as well!
+Since I work for QA, I do not only test the API's from the functional point of view but also do performance testing using JMeter.
+I will most likely want to explore this a bit more programatically to see if I can learn something new there,
+hoping to share this with you as well!

 ### :memo: Sharing knowledge
-Please, since the reasons why I created this repository are to get better at coding but to also share some if it, don't be shy to:
+Please, since the reasons why I created this repository is not only to get better at coding but to also share some if it, don't be shy to:

   - Remark, comment, ask questions (each repository has its own discussion)
   - Fork any repository you want and use it for your own projects